- Awards + Funding

 Jobs in the community

 - Canadian graduate students may work anywhere.
 International graduate students may work up to 20 hours per week at on- or off-campus jobs.
-See the Working On or Off Campus handout on SFU's International Services for Students handouts page.
+See Employment and Volunteer for more information.

 - We frequently mention job postings in the graduate students and postdocs semi-private private Facebook group (an sfu.ca email address is required to be a member) or on Twitter.